abstract-enough/bss-paper/README.md

 (make them small so solution has transmitter locations between 0 and 1)

 normalize received power
-(make it small so transmitted power has levels between 0 and 1)
+(already done, since target transmit power is 1)

 (both normalizations are for optimization tool to search from 0 to 1)